hsorathia/Computer_Vision/tennisballs/README.md

 of this project was to ensure that we were able to use computer vision to detect tennis balls.

+## How to run the application

+1. Download opencv for python by using the "pip install opencv-python" command
+2. Clone/download source files, this includes the data folder as well
+3. Navigate to the files and run it using your IDE
+4. To test out the different test cases, replace the "batchtwo2.JPEG" on line 6 with another file from the data folder.

 ## How the program works

 ### Core Functionality